boivie/lovebeat/docs/index.rst

 opposite - for finding out when things start to happen that shouldn't, like your frontend calling deprecated methods in the backend.

-Lovebeat provide a lot of different APIs.
-We recommend the "statsd"-compatible UDP protocol when adding triggers to your software for minimum impact on your performance.
-A TCP protocol if you don't trust UDP and HTTP protocol for curl.
+Lovebeat provides a lot of different APIs.
+We recommend the "statsd"-compatible UDP protocol when adding triggers to your software for minimum impact on your performance (when you're running Lovebeat on the same machine or trust the network to deliver your UDP packets).
+A TCP protocol is available if you don't trust UDP and HTTP protocol for curl.
 And don't forget the web UI.

 .. toctree::
    :maxdepth: 2